segundoantonio/The-SummarizerRevenges-Game/README.md

 **Description:**

-The-SummarizerRevenges is an exciting adventure game that challenges players to face numerous challenges in a dynamic and unpredictable world.
-The game incorporates the concepts and technologies we've learned during our weeks of training at the academy, making it a showcase of our newly acquired skills.
+The Summarizer Revenges is a simple platform game where we apply basic concepts for the first time.
+The game incorporates the concepts and technologies we learned during our first weeks of training at the Academia de Código.

 **Game Link:**
-You can play The-SummarizerRevenges at the following link: [flowpz.itch.io/randomizer-revenges](https://flowpz.itch.io/randomizer-revenges)
+You can play The Summarizer Revenges at the following link: [flowpz.itch.io/randomizer-revenges](https://flowpz.itch.io/randomizer-revenges)

 **Game Instructions:**
 [Provide information on how to play the game, rules, controls, objectives, etc.]

-**Enjoy playing Randomizer Revenges!**
+**Enjoy playing The Summarizer Revenges!**